Our secrets are safe here.

 The Vault is home to intimate stories by women — our deepest thoughts, our darkest secrets, and our untold experiences worth sharing.

-Fiction by Nada Alic.
-Illustrated by Paige Vickers.
+Fiction by Kate Barss.
+Illustrated by Sophia Foster-Dimino.

 Enter your email to receive a free copy of Forest Fires and get access to deep chats with our writers & artists.